FedericoPonzi/Horust/README.md

 Thanks for considering contributing to horust!
 [Github Issue](https://github.com/FedericoPonzi/horust/issues) are a good place for getting started.

-If you're planning to add new features, it's super awesome but please let's discuss it via an issue before start working on it.
+If you're planning to add new features, it's super awesome but please, let's discuss it via an [issue](https://github.com/FedericoPonzi/Horust/issues/new) before you start working on it.

 Have a look on [DEVELOPMENT.md](https://github.com/FedericoPonzi/Horust/blob/master/DEVELOPMENT.md) for more info on how to get started.